SyncraEngine/SyncraEngine/docs/architecture/runtime.rst

     [worlds]
     default_world = "my_base_world"

-- **`[runtime]`**: Settings that affect how often SyncraRuntime checks on driver health, whether it restarts them automatically, etc.
-- **`[drivers]`**: Which drivers to spawn at startup.
-If `openxr = true`, then an OpenXR driver process is launched, for instance.
+- **`[runtime]`**
+  Manages the frequency of process health checks and whether to restart crashed processes automatically.
+- **`[drivers]`**
+  Specifies which drivers to launch on startup.
+For example, `openxr = true` would enable a VR driver.
+- **`[worlds]`**
-- **`[worlds]`**: Tells the runtime which engine instance(s) to create on startup, by name or path.
+  Indicates which engine instance(s) to start, by name or path.

 IPC & Messaging Model
 ---------------------

-Currently, SyncraEngine supports a variety of messaging strategies, from shared memory queues to named pipes or sockets, depending on the target OS and user preference.
-The runtime coordinates the initial handshake:
+SyncraEngine supports multiple IPC methods—shared memory queues, named pipes, or sockets—depending on OS and user preference.
+The runtime facilitates the initial connections:

+1. **Driver Registration**
-1. **Driver Registration**: Each driver registers its “input/output channels” with the runtime so other processes know how to send data to it.
+   Each driver registers its “input/output channels” with the runtime to help other processes locate it.

+2. **Engine Binding**
-2. **Engine Binding**: When an engine process boots, it queries the runtime for references to each driver’s input/output channels.
+   When an engine process starts, it queries the runtime for the appropriate driver channels.

+3. **Ongoing Dataflow**
-3. **Ongoing Dataflow**: Once connected, the driver and engine communicate directly in a dataflow manner, occasionally sending heartbeats or crash status updates back to the runtime.
+   Once linked, engine processes and drivers communicate directly, sending heartbeats or crash updates to the runtime as needed.

-For more details on how inputs/outputs or transformations are structured, see :doc:`dataflow`.
+See :doc:`dataflow` for details on structuring inputs/outputs or transformations in these pipelines.

 Crash Reporting & Logs
 ----------------------

-SyncraRuntime typically stores logs in a dedicated folder, e.g., `logs/runtime_<timestamp>.txt`.
-Each driver/engine also writes logs with a naming convention that includes the process ID or unique name.
-If a crash occurs, the runtime records:
+SyncraRuntime stores logs (e.g., `logs/runtime_<timestamp>.txt`) and each driver or engine writes process-specific logs.
+During a crash, the runtime records:

 - **Timestamp & Process Name**
-- **Exit Code** (if any)
+- **Exit Code** (if available)
-- **Crash Dump** or partial stack trace (platform dependent)
+- **Crash Dump** or partial stack trace (platform-dependent)
-- **Reason** (if known)
+- **Potential Cause** (if identifiable)

-Developers can review these logs after a session to see if, say, the renderer crashed due to an out-of-memory error or a script triggered an assertion.
+These logs can be used post-session to diagnose causes, such as an out-of-memory error in the renderer or a script assertion failure.

 Extending the Runtime
 ---------------------

-In the future, the runtime might incorporate:
+Future enhancements may include:

+- **Remote Management**
-- **Remote Management**: Remotely spin up engine instances from a web dashboard or cloud-based control plane.
+  Allowing users to control engine instances from a web dashboard or a cloud-based service.

+- **Distributed Drivers**
-- **Distributed Drivers**: Offload certain drivers to separate machines or containers (e.g., GPU-hungry rendering in a data center).
+  Running certain drivers on separate machines or containers for more GPU-intensive tasks.

-- **Modular Upgrades**: Let advanced users or devs supply custom runtime “plugins” to alter how processes are monitored or logs are handled.
+- **Custom Runtime Plugins**
+  Letting advanced developers modify how process monitoring or logging is handled, or how new driver configurations are discovered.

 Where to Next?
 --------------

-- :doc:`drivers` for details on each driver type (renderer, audio, input, VR).
+- :doc:`drivers` for deeper information about individual driver types (renderer, audio, input, VR).
-- :doc:`engine_ecs` for how the engine processes run worlds via ECS.
+- :doc:`engine_ecs` for how the engine operates worlds via an ECS-based architecture.
-- :doc:`scripting` for more on sandboxed IL or code that runs inside each engine process.
+- :doc:`scripting` for details on the sandboxed language or IL that runs within each engine process.

-Questions?
-Feel free to drop by the
-`Discord <https://discord.gg/yxMagwQx9A>`_ for help configuring or extending SyncraRuntime, or open an issue on GitHub for broader discussions.
+For additional help with SyncraRuntime, visit the `Discord server <https://discord.gg/yxMagwQx9A>`_ or open an issue on GitHub.